katpavan/katpavan.github.io/about.markdown

 ## Activism

-I was a volunteer lobbyist for the 2019 Calfironia Fur Ban Law (AB-44).
+I was a volunteer lobbyist for the 2019 California Fur Ban Law (AB-44).
 My team educated Senators and rallied the community.
 We were up against lobbyists from private companies who make tens of millions in revenue a year from selling fur.

 The law passed in 2019, sale of fur and fur farming are both banned in California.